mosecorg/mosec/README.md

 ```

-Finally, we append the worker to the server to construct a `single-stage workflow`, with specifying how many processes we want it to run in parallel.
+Finally, we append the worker to the server to construct a `single-stage workflow`, and we specify the number of processes we want it to run in parallel.
 Then we run the server.

 ```python
 if __name__ == "__main__":